h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-web.md

 To address this issue, I conducted a comprehensive user research study to understand the impact of the inconsistent design on user experience.

-{% image "src/static/work/siae-design-system-workshop.jpg" "full" "" "Some workshops and meetings that brought together representatives from different disciplines." %}
+{% image "src/static/work/siae-design-system-workshop.jpg" "" "Some workshops and meetings that brought together representatives from different disciplines." %}

 The findings revealed that the fragmented interfaces made it difficult for users to navigate between services and understand the brand identity.
 This inconsistency also created challenges for the development team, leading to increased time spent on repetitive tasks and a higher risk of errors.